Billing & Payment FAQ

 - No, we are unable to accept payments from foreign bank accounts or credit card companies.
 Online payments must be direct debited from a U.S. bank account or charged to a MasterCard, DISCOVER, American Express, or Visa credit card.

-International students - peerTransfer
+International students - flywire by peerTransfer

 International students can also pay tuition bills online through their Student Account.
 One option offered through the University allows students to bypass international transfer fees and access foreign exchange rates that are typically more favorable than those offered by banks.